dndwiggins/myShoppingApp/README.md

 # React + Vite

+Hello here is my last React Odin Project.
+I used React + Vite + Tailwind to create this.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: